roboseb/cv-project/README.md

     Wow, really struggling to just toggle between stylesheets here.
 Not sure why this feels so complicated right now.

     I think my system for switching styling is the most ghetto thing I have ever created.
 And I haven't even started the actual stylsheet update yet.
-Hopefully in time I will actually learn how to just switch stylesheets in react, but I spent over an hour getting nowhere.
-So I'll try it my way for this project.

-June 15th, 2022
+Hopefullutton should submit your form and display the value of your input fields in HTML elements.
+The edit button should add back (display) the input fields, with the previously displayed information as values.
+In those input fields, you should be able to edit and resubmit the content.
+You’re going to mak

     Yep, doing it my way at least got the job done.
 Now I have a button that switches styiling to a setup I think looks pretty cool.
 Looks like today will be the last day, meaning I'm one day over my estimate as usual, which is fine.
 Getting closer to sticking to timeframes.
 With this in particular, I am still learning react, and I think that's as good an excuse as any for the extra time taken.